insolar/docs/docs/source/ledger-nano.rst

    Otherwise, if you do have an Insolar Wallet, initialize your device with the existing backup phrase:

    #.
 Follow the official instructions for `Nano S <https://support.ledger.com/hc/en-us/articles/360005434914>`_ or `Nano X <https://support.ledger.com/hc/en-us/articles/360015132494>`_ to initialize the wallet with the phrase.
    #.
-At **step 3** of the official instruction, choose the 18-word length and enter your Insolar Wallet's backup phrase.
+At **step 3** of the official instruction, choose the 18-word phrase length and enter your Insolar Wallet's backup phrase.

    .. note:: You can initialize only a new, "clean" Ledger Nano device with the Insolar backup phrase.
 A device can only have one phrase.
 Devices that already store other crypto assets are "occupied" with other phrases.